OpenVidu/openvidu.io/docs/docs/tutorials/shared/application-client/ionic.md

             The WebRTC API demands a secure connection for functionality outside of localhost, necessitating the serving of the application over HTTPS.

         If you run [OpenVidu locally](#run-openvidu-locally) you don't need to worry about this.
 OpenVidu will handle all of the above requirements for you.
-For more information, see section [Accessing your app from other devices in your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network).
+For more information, see section [Accessing your local deployment from other devices on your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network).

         Now, let's explore how to run the application on a mobile device: